GetDKAN/dkan-tools/README.md

     |   └── site          # Symlinked to docroot/sites/default
     │       └── files     # The main site files
     └── dktl.yml          # DKAN Tools configuration

+We may wish to create two additional folders in the root of your project later on: _/src/patches_, where we can store local patches to be applied via the make files in _/src/make_; and _/backups_, where database dumps can be stored.
+The first time we run `dktl install` the _/backups_ folder will be created if it does not already exist.

 ### The /src/make folder